prometheus/docs/content/docs/instrumenting/writing_exporters.md

 automatically doesn’t always produce nice results for things like `myTCPExample` or `isNaN` so sometimes it’s best to leave them as-is.

-Exposed metrics should not contain colons, these are reserved for use when aggregating.
+Exposed metrics should not contain colons, these are reserved for users to use when aggregating.

 Only `[a-zA-Z0-9:_]` are valid in metric names, any other characters should be sanitized to an underscore.